The Failure Rate of a Proprietary Trader

 Numbers abound about what the failure rate is.
 Some say 95 percent.
 Others claim 80.
 We had a college student fly across the country to visit us who was writing his college thesis on this very subject.
 He came in at 90 percent.
 At a big bank the whisper number is 55 percent.
 I had dinner last night with a close friend that relayed the head trader at a Tier I investment house was bemoaning the worst part of his job: letting failed traders go.

 These numbers above include far too many people who should have never tried.
 There are too many bad-acting firms who promise early riches preying on the monetarily ambitious, who have no passion for trading.
 These noobs are merely hunting for the next big game in our economy.
 And these pikers get included in the failure data.
 The market spits out these miscasts.
-And so the failure rate may be high, but really is not relevant to those who deserve an opportunity.
+And so while the failure rate may be high this rate is not relevant to those who deserve an opportunity.

 It is the obligation of a proprietary trading firm to offer the very best training possible for new traders.
 This simply means offering opportunities for traders to develop the intricate skills that will determine their success.
 The markets have changed substantially since when I began.
 The old school sit next to a successful trader and learn through osmosis teachings that are outdated and must be replaced by modern training (I will write more about this for SFO Magazine in June).
 I have the privilege of receiving dozens of emails daily from new traders who detail the training they are receiving from other firms.
 Most talk of their struggles.
 Almost always their training is substandard.
 This is an unfortunately huge factor in why so many fail.